Mpox

 If you don't feel well, stay home.

-If you are experiencing skin lesions, a rash or any of the other related symptoms above, contact your primary health care provider to verify that your symptoms are consistent with a monkeypox infection and if testing is necessary.
+If you are experiencing skin lesions, a rash or any of the other related symptoms above, contact your primary health care provider to verify that your symptoms are consistent with a mpox infection and if testing is necessary.

-Until you have been checked out by a health-care provider, wear gloves and a mask and avoid close contact with anyone, including sex or other intimate forms of contact.
+Until you have been checked out by a health care provider, wear gloves and a mask and avoid close contact with anyone, including sex or other intimate forms of contact.

 If You Have Been Exposed